Adityapanther/Adityapanther/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ... blockchain (BSV)
-- 🌱 I’m currently learning ... blockchain
+- 🌱 I’m currently learning ...
+AI (Artificial intelligence)
 - 👯 I’m looking to collaborate on ...presswink
 - 🤔 I’m looking for help with ... nothing
 - 💬 Ask me about ... on   [twitter](https://twitter.com/panther_aditya)